leeyadong/cross_domain_gesture_dataset/README.md

 ![push](https://github.com/DI-HGR/mmWave_cross_domain_gesture_dataset/blob/89f8dedbbcbbabd2eb627e8d10712dab9f5016d2/push.png)
 ## Dataset Structure
 - The DRAI sequence of each gesture sample is saved as numpy array with 3 dimensions T x 32 x 32, where the first dimension represents the frame length of the DRAI sequence, and the last two dimensions represent the size of one frame DRAI.
 The format of each .npy filename is **y/n_GestureName_EnvironmentLabel_UserLabel_PositionLabel_SampleLabel.npy** and the first character represents whether it is a predefined gesture (y) or negative sample (n).
 For example, the filename "y_SlideRight_e6_u21_p5_s4" denotes that it is the 4th sample of predefined gesture "SlideRight" performed by user21 at location5 in environment6.
-- The gesture samples of the raw dataset is saved as numpy array with 5 dimensions T x 128 x 64 x 4 x2, where the first dimension represents the frame length, the second dimension represents the ADC sample number of one chirp, the third dimension represents the chirp number of each trasmitting antenna, the fourth dimension represents the number of trasmitting antenna, the last dimension represents the number of receiving antenna.
-The format of each .npy filename is same as mentioned before.
 - The example video of how to perform the predefined gestures can be viewed [here](https://github.com/DI-HGR/cross_domain_gesture_dataset/blob/df3663a87b71f58edaf694b033793218bb766ac1/gesture_sample.MP4).

 - The number of samples collected from each volunteer is as follows: